shuiyibu/2017CQUMaster/大_面向高维数据的PCA-Hubness聚类方法.md

 [d21]  Powers, David M W (2011).
 "Evaluation: From Precision, Recall and F-Measure to ROC, Informedness, Markedness & Correlation" (PDF).
 Journal of Machine Learning Technologies.
 2 (1): 37–63.

 [d22] D. Corne, M. Dorigo, and F. Glover, New Ideas in Optimization.
 McGraw-Hill, 1999.

+[d23] Oommen, T. .; Misra, D. .; Twarakavi, N. K. C.; Prakash, A. .; Sahoo, B. .; Bandopadhyay, S. .
+An Objective Analysis of Support Vector Machine Based Classification for Remote Sensing.
+Mathematical Geosciences.
+2008, 40 (4): 409. doi:10.1007/s11004-008-9156-6.

+[d24] Hughes, G.F., 1968.
+"On the mean accuracy of statistical pattern recognizers", IEEE Transactions on Information Theory, IT-14:55-63.

+[d25] Not to be confused with the unrelated, but similarly named, Hughes effect in electromagnetism (named after Declan C. Hughes) which refers to an asymmetry in the hysteresis curves of laminated cores made of certain magnetic materials, such as permalloy or mu-metal, in alternating magnetic fields.